JeremiahKaren/35percent.github.io/_posts/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers.md

 Delancey has registered both the [shopping centre](/shopping-centre) site and the [Tribeca Square](/tribeca-square) site in the British Virgin Islands.
 This is confirmed by the Land Registry deeds, which can be viewed [here](http://crappistmartin.github.io/images/LRDeeds_ShoppingCentre.pdf) and [here](http://crappistmartin.github.io/images/LandRegistry_TribecaSquare.pdf).
 It has financed the purchases using one of its venture capital funds 'Delancey DV4', whose offshore tax avoidance schemes are [well reported](http://crappistmartin.github.io/images/PrivateEyeNo1311.pdf) and have been accused by HMRC of 'aggressive tax avoidance.
 The developer is [bankrolled by George Soros](http://www.thisismoney.co.uk/money/news/article-1583098/Soros-offers-a-helping-hand-to-Ritblat-junior.html), the notorious speculator who brought the country to its knees during [black wednesday](https://en.wikipedia.org/wiki/Black_Wednesday) in 1992.

 Delancey uses separate companies to own and separate companies to develop its sites.
-In the case of [Tribeca Square](tribeca-square) it has used a [limited partnership company (LLP) controlled by shell companies](https://beta.companieshouse.gov.uk/company/OC389454/officers) registered in the British Virgin Islands and Panama.
+In the case of [Elephant One](/tribeca-square) it has used a [limited partnership company (LLP) controlled by shell companies](https://beta.companieshouse.gov.uk/company/OC389454/officers) registered in the British Virgin Islands and Panama.
 [Filing records at Companies House](https://beta.companieshouse.gov.uk/company/OC389454/filing-history) show that the partnership company hasn't paid a penny of corporation tax.

 Delancey's founder and CEO is Jamie Ritblat, son of property tycoon John Ritblat (British Land).
 The two are long-standing and significant Tory donors.